phillip-motion/quiver/README.md

 ## Roadmap
 We're actively working on:
-- Adding support for Canva and Affinity Designer
+- Adding support for Canva and Affinity
 - Improving text alignment
 - Supporting more filter effects